RonnieSan/vue-browser-sfc/README.md

 Create a `.vue` file anywhere in the `src` folder of the project you just created.

 Then, run the webpack compiler and point the `--env.file` argument to the .vue file you created (you don't need to add the extension).
 The path should be relative to the `src` folder, so if you created your `.vue` file in the `src` folder, the path would just be the name of the file.
-For example, ff the file is located in `src/sub-folder/my-component.vue`, the path you would enter for the `--env.file` argument would be `sub-folder/my-component`.
+For example, if the file is located in `src/sub-folder/my-component.vue`, the path you would enter for the `--env.file` argument would be `sub-folder/my-component`.

 ``` bash
 $ webpack --env.file=path/to/my-component